Vadivelu: Superstardom in comedy (1998–2008)

-Controversies
+Controversies (2008–2012)

 On 21 September 2008, Vadivelu's residence in the Saligramam neighbourhood in Chennai was pelted with stones by a gang, leaving several windows broken and furniture damaged.
 The actor had taken refuge in a room in his home and was safe.
 Vadivelu is said to have suspected Vijayakanth because of a recent case that he had filed against the latter for assault and because the final court hearing was to take place the following day.
 He suspected that the attack may have been carried out to prevent Vadivelu from attending the hearing.
 As a result, Vadivelu filed another case against Vijayakanth for attempted murder.
 He later mentioned his interest in contesting against Vijayakanth in the upcoming assembly elections and in his words, "teaching him a lesson."
 In response, actor Vijayakanth, in a press meet on 22 September, claimed that Vadivelu's allegations were based on hearsay.

+Vadivelu appeared in notables comedy roles such as Villu (2009), Kanthaswamy (2009), Peraanmai (2009), Aadhavan (2009), Kacheri Arambam (2010), Sura (2010), Thillalangadi (2010) and Nagaram Marupakkam (2010).

 In 2010, Vadivelu held a press conference, accusing fellow comedian and actor Singamuthu for forgery and financial cheating.
 Vadivelu, who was previously friends with Singamuthu, purchased land from him but later came to learn that the documents were void.
 This resulted in the former taking legal action against the latter.

+In the year 2011, Kaavalan movie with actor Vijay was a remarkable one.

 During the 2011 Tamil Nadu Legislative Assembly election, Vadivelu vehemently campaigned for the Dravida Munnetra Kazhagam (DMK) and its alliance.
 During his public speeches, he predominantly condemned politician and actor Vijayakanth, whose party, the Desiya Murpokku Dravida Kazhagam (DMDK), allied with the opposition party All India Anna Dravida Munnetra Kazhagam (AIADMK), headed by Jayalalithaa.
 His allegations of Vijayakanth included him being a "drunkard".
 In a campaign speech in Tiruvarur, Vadivelu stated that "(his) only aim is to sweep out Vijayakanth's whole team and to campaign vigorously for DMK's victory".
 Vadivelu was criticised as being biased, only supporting a DMK-led victory for personal gains and not once mentioning anything against the official opposition, the AIADMK, or its leader.
-In a turn of events, the election was eventually successful for the AIADMK alliance, and Vijaykanth won his constituency by a considerable margin.
+In a turn of events, the election was eventually successful for the AIADMK alliance, and Vijayakanth won his constituency by a considerable margin.

+He appeared again in Marupadiyum Oru Kadhal (2012), in the role of a quack.

-Decline
+Decline (2014–2017)

 As his career as a lead actor was waning following negatively received films such as Tenaliraman (2014) and Eli (2015), Vadivelu chose to return to portraying supporting roles.
 He portrayed a role alongside Vishal in Suraj's Kaththi Sandai (2016), before collaborating again with P. Vasu in the horror comedy Shivalinga (2017).
-Vadivelu then portrayed a supporting role alongside Vijay in Mersal (2017), with the film becoming a blockbuster at the box office.
+Vadivelu then portrayed a supporting role alongside Vijay in Mersal (2017), with critics lauding his performance.
 A critic from The New Indian Express noted that it was a "brilliant comeback for Vadivelu" and that "his comedy is subtle, yet sufficient".